syncfusion-content/xamarin-docs/Xamarin/SfCheckBox/Event.md

 # Event

 ## StateChanged event
-Occurs when the value(state) of the `IsChecked` property is changed by either touching the check box or setting the value to the `IsChecked` property through XAML or C# code.
+Occurs when the value(state) of the `IsChecked` property is changed by either touching the check box or setting the value to the `IsChecked` property using XAML or C# code.
 The event arguments are of type `StateChangedEventArgs` and expose the following property:

 * `IsChecked`: The new value(state) of the `IsChecked` property.